xnvme/xnvme/docs/background/platforms/linux/index.md

 (sec-platforms-linux-instrumentation)=

-## Backend Instrumentation
+## Backend Configs

-The backend identifier for the Linux backend is: `linux`.
-The Linux backend encapsulates the interfaces below.
-Some of these are **cross-platform implementations** from the **Common Backend Implementations** (CBI).
+The Linux platform provides the following backend configs.
+Some of these use **cross-platform implementations** from the **Common Backend Implementations** (CBI).
 For these, links point to descriptions in the CBI section.
 For the Linux-specific interfaces, descriptions are available in the corresponding subsection.